Report Topics:

 4.3 Polymer-based straws (straws, straws, or straws) that are used for medical necessity in establishments that provide medical services, those that are necessary for people with disabilities and the elderly, and polymer-based straws that are part of a product as a unit of sale and can be recycled with the commercialized packaging”.

-Although it’s not a prohibition, according to law N° 30021, several products (processed foods and non-alcoholic beverages) have nutritional advertising warnings in the form of octagons (also referred to as octagons) on labels and advertising disseminated through various media.
+Although it’s not a prohibition, according to law N° 30021 and concordant regulations, several products (processed foods and non-alcoholic beverages) have advertising warnings in the form of octagons on labels and advertising disseminated through various media.
 Octagons in product advertising are mandatory for processed foods whose sodium, sugar, saturated fat, and trans-fat content exceed the technical parameters established in the Healthy Eating Guidelines.
-Currently, the Executive Branch is working on new nutritional parameters.
-However, there is not official update.
+Congress also passed a law adding gluten-free products to the labeling list.

-Additionally, Congress approved law N° 31919, modifying law N° 30021, which requires that octagons be permanently labeled on products.
-In case the products are imported or sold by an MSE, a permanent label is not an obligation; stickers are required instead.
+Additionally, Congress approved Law N° 31919, which amends Law N° 30021, requiring that octagonal warning labels be permanently printed on products.
+However, for imported products or those sold by micro and small enterprises (MSEs), a permanent label is not mandatory.
+Instead, they must use stickers that are difficult to remove.

 There is no specific legislation.

-The Superintendency of Banking, Insurance, and Pension Fund Management regulates and supervises the Financial, Insurance, and Private Pension Systems.
+The Superintendency of Banking, Insurance, and Pension Fund Management regulates and supervises the Financial System, Insurance, and Private Pension System.

 Mission: “Protect the interests of the public, ensuring the stability, solvency, and transparency of the supervised systems, as well as promoting greater financial inclusion and contributing to the system of prevention and detection of money laundering and terrorist financing.”